Lamoda: Owners and management

 The main legal entity of Lamoda is Kupishuz LLC.

-The company was founded by four entrepreneurs from Germany: Niels Tonsen, Florian Jansen, Burkhard Binder and Dominik Picker.
+Four entrepreneurs from Germany founded the company: Niels Tonsen, Florian Jansen, Burkhard Binder, and Dominik Picker.

-In 2018 Lamoda founders Niels Tonsen and Dominik Picker left the company.
+In 2018, the founders of Lamoda, Niels Tonsen and Dominik Picker, left the company.
 Lamoda co-founder Florian Jansen worked at the company from its foundation to May 2020.
 Since 2018 he has served as CEO.
 Burkhard Binder also left the company in 2020.

-In 2020 the company was headed by Jerry Kalmis (former top manager at VimpelCom, Tele2 and Metro Cash & Carry).
-Since 2018 he has been working as an independent director of Lamoda.
+In 2020, the company was headed by Jerry Kalmis (former top manager at VimpelCom, Tele2, and Metro Cash & Carry).
+Since 2018, he has been working as an independent director of Lamoda.

-In 2023 Maxim Grishakov became the company's CEO (he headed Yandex Market in 2017–2021, and Hoff in 2022).
+In 2023, Maxim Grishakov became the company's CEO (he had headed Yandex Market from 2017 to 2021 and Hoff in 2022).